carotene/carotene-docs/manual/javascript_api.rst

         console.log(infoData);
     });

-The parameter passed to your callback, in this case ``infoData`` is a string with an informative message.
+The parameter passed to your callback, in this case ``infoData``, is a string with an informative message.